jacobmorrier/fast-er/paper.md

 # Summary

 Record linkage, also called "entity resolution," consists of identifying matching observations across different datasets, even when consistent common identifiers are missing.
-This process typically requires computing string similarity metrics, such as the Jaro-Winkler metric, for all pairs of values between the datasets.
+This process typically involves computing string similarity metrics, such as the Jaro-Winkler metric, for all pairs of values between the datasets.

 The `Fast-ER` package harnesses the computational power of graphical processing units (GPUs) to accelerate this process dramatically.
 It estimates the parameters of the widely used Fellegi-Sunter model and performs the necessary data preprocessing, including the computation of string similarity metrics, on CUDA-enabled GPUs.